Chinese New Year, airfreight capacity cuts and Covid disruptions signal supply chain chaos

 - COVID-19 infrastructure restrictions within China - China is applying localised restrictions on roads and quarantine measures, meaning that some drivers may be stuck outside of major cities or forced to quarantine on their return.

 - Customs delays - To add to the personnel challenges there has been a reduction in customs staff at major airports which is extending times for shipments selected for manual customs inspections.

 - Reduced airfreight capacity - Alongside these human challenges, many airlines have already cut flights.
 This reduction in capacity will cause further stress and will drive up airfreight rates.

 The most valuable part of any supply chain is the people within it, and human resource shortages will play a big part in the disruption we are expecting over the Spring Festival period.

 We have seen many times in the past 12 months that complications caused by the Covid-19 virus have compounded existing supply chain challenges and that is certainly the case in this scenario.

 - With a strong team on the ground and deep relationships dating back over 20 years, we are checking live flight schedules, working with local hauliers for road freight availability and have the experience necessary to manage local issues which can cause further disruption.

 - Our 24/7 global operations centre monitors developments and works in real time with our team on the ground in China to develop solutions to challenges as they arise.

 We work with our clients to balance Urgency, Capacity, Risk and Cost.
-In one recent example we were able to overcome challenges created by the pandemic to maintain a continuous supply of critical materials from China for a major European OEM, the full story is here.
+In one recent example we were able to overcome challenges created by the pandemic to maintain a continuous supply of critical materials from China for a major European OEM.